qodesmith/typer/README.md

 *  `el` - a DOM element, such as `document.body` or `document.querySelector('.someClass')`.
 *  `speed` - a number (milliseconds) representing how fast each character should be typed out.
 If no number is given, Typer will default to 70.

-Now you begin calling Typer's various methods (below) via simple & sexy dot-notation...
+Now you begin calling Typer's various [methods](https://github.com/qodesmith/typer#methods) via simple & sexy dot-notation...

 ## Simple Code Examples